LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="isempty"></a>  CSimpleStringT::IsEmpty

-Tests un `CSimpleStringT` objet pour la condition vide.
+Teste `CSimpleStringT` un objet pour la condition vide.

 ### <a name="syntax"></a>Syntaxe